Love riding? Want to improve skills and fitness to do some racing?

-Two weeknight practices (and possibly a weekend session) each week throughout the program will include training rides with a warm up and cool down, skill development, and race preparation – both for mind and body.
+Two weeknight practices (and a weekend session for tier 3 riders) throughout the program will include training rides with a warm up and cool down, skill development, and race preparation – both for mind and body.
 We may have a few sessions (TBC) that will be focused on other forms of riding so that athletes can develop skills to complement their mountain bike training.

 Dates and details:

-Two or three practices weekly for 11 weeks:
+Tier 1: Two practices weekly for 11 weeks:

 *Note: some Tuesday practice times will be adjusted to the RMCC Toonie Tuesday race times.
 Some sessions may need to be shortened or cancelled due to poor weather (though we will try to make up sessions where we can if we have to cancel due to weather).